ohjerm/sudoku-solver/README.md

 Well, two things are missing:
 1. The ability to solve "guesswork" puzzles, and
 2. The generator.
 It doesn't work.
+3. The way to input a sudoku puzzle is tedious and should be fixed.

 ## Contributing